simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 01-Dec 03 2024
+Solar Radiation Storm Forecast for Dec 02-Dec 04 2024

-              Dec 01  Dec 02  Dec 03
+              Dec 02  Dec 03  Dec 04
-S1 or greater   10%     10%     10%
+S1 or greater    5%      5%      5%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms on 01-03 Dec.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 01-Dec 03 2024
+Radio Blackout Forecast for Dec 02-Dec 04 2024

-              Dec 01        Dec 02        Dec 03
+              Dec 02        Dec 03        Dec 04
-R1-R2           40%           40%           40%
+R1-R2           30%           30%           30%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 01-03 Dec.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```